HFU-DM-GDV/gdv-WiSe2022/README.md

 Exercises for course "Grafische Datenverarbeitung" in winter term 2022-2023 at HS Furtwangen University.
 Please note that all content here is tentative and will be adopted to the students' needs during the course.

+## ⚠️ Notice

+The code structure of the tutorial code was updated in favor of tidiness.
+It is also now easier to distinguish the empty files (where you, the students, can work on) and the solution.
+For more information see [here](#happy-coding).

 ## Prerequisites

 First we need to download and install Python 3 from [python.org](https://www.python.org/downloads/).
 The recommended